scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 .. figure:: fig/heft_with_calc.png
   :scale: 80 %

-  An example workflow DAG adapted from; weights on the edges describe data products from the respective parent node being sent to the child.
-In SHADOW, task computation cost is represented by  the total number of Floating Point Operations required to run the task (see Table ).
+  An example workflow DAG adapted from :cite:`topcuoglu2002` (the same workflow as in Figure :ref:`); weights on the edges describe data products from the respective parent node being sent to the child.
+In SHADOW, task computation cost is represented by  the total number of Floating Point Operations required to run the task (see Table :ref:`hefttable`).
 This is intended to alleviate the difficulty of converting the runtime between  different test environment configurations. :label:`heftcalc`